 1-1.
 Create MagicPod batch run settings

-From "Settings:" in the upper left corner, either select an existing setting or create a new one.
+From Settings name in the upper left corner, either select an existing setting or add a new one.

 1-2.
 Set up test results email notification